-ASC REFERENCES ANNUAL AND INTERIM DISCLOSURES

-SS POSITION ANCE FOR ES ASC 326-30-50-5 The disclosures in (a)(1) through (a)(2) in paragraph 326-30-50-4: shall be disaggregated by those investments that have been in a continuous unrealized loss position for less than 12 months and those that have been in a continuous unrealized loss position for 12 months or longer.
+ASC REFERENCES ANNUAL AND INTERIM DISCLOSURES SS POSITION ANCE FOR ES ASC 326-30-50-5 The disclosures in (a)(1) through (a)(2) in paragraph 326-30-50-4: shall be disaggregated by those investments that have been in a continuous unrealized loss position for less than 12 months and those that have been in a continuous unrealized loss position for 12 months or longer.
 AFS IN UNREALIZED LOSS POSITION WITHOUT AN ALLOWANCE FOR CREDIT LOSSES ASC 326-30-50-6 The reference point for determining how long an investment has been in a continuous unrealized loss position is the balance sheet date of the reporting period in which the impairment is identified.
 For entities that do not prepare interim financial information, the reference point is the annual balance sheet date of the period during which the impairment was identified.
 The continuous unrealized loss position ceases upon the investor becoming aware of a recovery of fair value up to (or beyond) the amortized cost basis of the investment during the period.

-For interim and annual periods in which an allowance for credit losses of an available-for-sale debt security is recorded, an entity shall disclose by major security type, the methodology and significant inputs used to measure the amount related to credit loss, including its accounting policy for recognizing writeoffs of uncollectible available-for-sale debt securities.
-Examples of significant inputs include, but are not limited to, all of the following:

-Performance indicators of the underlying assets in the security, including all of the following:

-S 1.
-Default rates

-OSSE 2.
-Delinquency rates

-)I I ASC 326-30-50-7 3.
-Percentage of nonperforming assets

-CR ED b.
-Debt-to-collateral-value ratios

-OR C c.
-Third-party guarantees

-CEF d.
-Current levels of subordination
+ALLOWANCE FOR CREDIT LOSSES ASC 326-30-50-7 For interim and annual periods in which an allowance for credit losses of an available- for-sale debt security is recorded, an entity shall disclose by major security type, the methodology and significant inputs used to measure the amount related to credit loss, including its accounting policy for recognizing write-offs of uncollectible available-for-sale debt securities.
+Examples of significant inputs include, but are not limited to, all of the following: a.
+Performance indicators of the underlying assets in the security, including all of the following: 1.
+Default rates 2.
+Delinquency rates 3.
+Percentage of nonperforming assets b.
+Debt-to-collateral-value ratios c.
+Third-party guarantees d.
+Current levels of subordination e.
+Vintage f.
+Geographic concentration g.
+Industry analyst reports and forecasts h.
+Credit ratings i.
+Other market data that are relevant to the collectibility of the security ASC 326-30-50-8 Paragraph 326-30-45-3 explains that an entity may report the change in the allowance for credit losses due to changes in time value as credit loss expense (or reversal of credit loss expense) but also may report the change as interest income.

-ALLOWANCE FOR CREDIT LOSSES e.
-Vintage

-TIO f.
-Geographic concentration

-< g.
-Industry analyst reports and forecasts

-h.
-Credit ratings

-i.
-Other market data that are relevant to the collectibility of the security

-ASC 326-30-50-8 Paragraph 326-30-45-3 explains that an entity may report the change in the allowance for credit losses due to changes in time value as credit loss expense (or reversal of credit loss expense) but also may report the change as interest income.
 An entity that chooses the latter alternative shall disclose the amount recorded to interest income that represents the change in present value attributable to the passage of time.